romanowski/blog/debugging_implicits.md

 We are almost there.
 As you can read in the [scala reflection overview](http://docs.scala-lang.org/overviews/reflection/overview.html):
 _"In Scala 2.10, a new reflection library was introduced not only to address the shortcomings of Java’s runtime reflection on Scala-specific and generic types, but to also add a more powerful toolkit of general reflective capabilities to Scala.
 Along with full-featured runtime reflection for Scala types and generics, Scala 2.10 also ships with compile-time reflection capabilities, in the form of macros, as well as the ability to reify Scala expressions into abstract syntax trees."_

-Let's try if we can use that new features to help us with debugging implicits:
+Let's try if we can use these new features to help us with debugging implicits:

 ```scala
 scala> import scala.reflect.runtime.universe._